NCC (company): Kista Science Tower

 Kista Science Tower in Kista, Stockholm is the second tallest building in Sweden, at a height of 117.2 m.
 It was completed in 2003.

 The Øresund link

 The Øresund link, which is 16 kilometers long, is one of Scandinavia's most important infrastructural achievements to date.
 It consists of three sections: a tunnel, a bridge and a manmade island that links together the tunnel and the bridge in the middle of the Öresund Strait.
 The bridge starts in Sweden and the tunnel in Denmark.
 NCC led the Øresund Tunnel Contractors, the international consortium that built the 3.7-kilometer-long Øresund Tunnel.

 Road tunnels in Faroe Islands

 NCC has constructed three subsea road tunnels in the Faroe Island, of which Eysturoyartunnilin is the latest complete and links the island of Streymoy to the island of Eysturoy.
 It includes the world's first undersea roundabout in the middle of the network.
-A fourth tunnel, the Sandoyartunnilin, is still under construction.
+A fourth tunnel, the Sandoyartunnilin, was opened on 21 December 2023.